Great Empires of North America, Part 6: Masters of the Plains

 The very idea seemed unthinkable — but it carried a prescient note.
 Within the year, the Six Nations themselves would find themselves torn apart by this English war.
 The Oneida and Tuscarora nations chose to side with the colonists, while the Cayuga, Mohawk, Onondaga, and Seneca allied with the British.

-For the first time since the coming of the Peacemaker, the Nations of the League went to war against one another.
+For the first time since the coming of the Peacemaker, the Nations of the League rode to war against one another.

 By the end of the war, only scattered Haudenosaunee populations remained on American soil.